 - work with schools and local community groups

-- contribute to museum/gallery development, especially in the area of visitor services.
+- contribute to museum/gallery development, especially that involving visitor services

-A large part of the role involves liaising with both internal and external staff and departments, including technical staff, artists, curators, contractors, conservators, departments such as education, finance, marketing and PR, and the museum shop.
+- liaise with internal and external staff and departments, including technical staff, artists, curators, contractors, conservators, departments such as education, finance, marketing and PR, and the museum shop.

 - Starting salaries for museum/gallery exhibition officers typically range from £19,000 to £25,000.